The 10 Largest Music Festivals in the World

 10. Electric Daisy Carnival

-Record attendance: 400,000
+Record attendance: 520,000

 The EDC combines performances by the most popular electronic dance music artists in the world with a carnival-like ambiance.
-The scale of the festival is worthy of some of its former headliners: a list that features the likes of Calvin Harris, Diplo, Martin Garrix, Afrojack, or Zedd.
+The scale of the festival is worthy of some of its former headliners: a list that features the likes of Calvin Harris, Diplo, Martin Garrix, Afrojack, and Zedd.

 The first edition of the EDC took place at a small California venue in 1999.
 From then on, the music festival transformed into a global phenomenon.
-While Las Vegas and Orlando are considered to be the “home” of the EDC, former editions of the festival have passed through Tokyo, Seoul, Puerto Rico, Milton Keynes (United Kingdom), or São Paulo (just to name a few).
+While Las Vegas and Orlando are considered to be the “home” of the EDC, former editions of the festival have passed through Tokyo, Seoul, Puerto Rico, Milton Keynes (United Kingdom), and São Paulo (just to name a few).

-7. Sziget Festival
+9. Sziget Festival

 Record attendance: 565,000